Thyroid cancer often has few signs or symptoms. When symptoms do appear, they vary from person to person. They may

 - Breathing problems, especially the feeling that you are breathing through a straw

-- Cough that does not go away and is not caused by a cold
+- A cough that does not go away and is not caused by a cold

 - A cough with blood

 - Swallowing problems.

 These symptoms do not always mean you have cancer.
 However, it is important to discuss any signs or symptoms with your doctor, since they may signal other health problems.

 Some cases of thyroid cancer can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.